It's not required, I guess.

 - Charles Bukowski, Women

-Every line in that excerpt is a universal story, a universal feeling.
+Every line in this excerpt is a universal story, a universal feeling.

 As a copywriter, it’s your job to tell that story to the prospect, reminding her of an event in her life that elicits a feeling (e.g., pain or pleasure) that, then, drives a specific action (e.g., moving toward the pleasure or away from the pain).